xyproto/algernon/README.md

 // Add a user to the list of unconfirmed users
-// Takes a username and a confirmation code AddUnconfirmed(string, string)
+// Takes a username and a confirmation code
+// Remember to also add a user, when registering new users.
+AddUnconfirmed(string, string)

 // Remove a user from the list of unconfirmed users